lorien/grab/README.rst

 Contribution
 ============

-To report a bug please use github issue tracker: https://github.com/lorien/grab/issues
+To report a bug please use GitHub issue tracker: https://github.com/lorien/grab/issues

 If you want to develop new feature in Grab please use issue tracker to describe what you want to do or contact me at lorien@lorien.name